giveApproval

 Returns

-Returns a Promise that resolves to the transaction receipt of the approval transaction.
+Returns a Promise that resolves to the transaction receipt of the approval transaction (already waited for confirmations).

 Example Usage